msu-cmse-courses/cmse495-FS25/Meetings-Notes_and_agendas.md

 The note tacker is in charge of documenting what was decided and completed during the meeting.
 Notes are required for all meetings and should include the following:

 - Who Attended the meeting.
-Attendance
 - List of decisions made and tasks accomplished during the meeting.
 - List of next action items including; what needs to be done, who is responsible for the item and when this task will be complete.